B.S. in Environmental Science, concentration in Natural Resource Management

-The Tahoe Center for Environmental Sciences, a joint project of SNC Tahoe and UC Davis located on the SNC campus, gives students direct access to the current research and conservation efforts of agencies working in the Lake Tahoe region.
+The Tahoe Center for Environmental Sciences, a joint project of SNU Tahoe and UC Davis located on the SNU campus, gives students direct access to the current research and conservation efforts of agencies working in the Lake Tahoe region.
 Students choose between a senior research project, and an internship in environmental policy with one of the many organizations active in the Tahoe Basin.

 Measuring stream flow and turbidity into Lake Tahoe

 The Tahoe Center for Environmental Sciences (TCES) in January

 Conducting a high country tree census in the Tahoe Meadows